ToshioCP/Gtk4-tutorial/src/sec12.src.md

 };
 ~~~

-- The parameter is set to `TFE_OPEN_RESPONSE_SUCCESS` when `tfe_text_view_open` successfully has opened a file and loaded it.
+- The parameter is set to `TFE_OPEN_RESPONSE_SUCCESS` when `tfe_text_view_open` has successfully opened a file and read it.
-- The parameter is set to `TFE_OPEN_RESPONSE_CANCEL` when the user has canceled to open a file.
+- The parameter is set to `TFE_OPEN_RESPONSE_CANCEL` when the user has canceled.
 - The parameter is set to `TFE_OPEN_RESPONSE_ERROR` when error has occurred.

 ## Signal connection

 A signal and a handler are connected by the function `g_signal_connect`.
 There are some similar functions like `g_signal_connect_after`, `g_signal_connect_swapped` and so on.
-However, `g_signal_connect` is the most common function.
+However, `g_signal_connect` is the most common.
-The signals "change-file" is connected to a callback function outside of TfeTextView object.
+The signals "change-file" is connected to a callback function out of the TfeTextView object.
-In the same way, the signals "open-response" is connected to a callback function outside of TfeTextView object.
+In the same way, the signals "open-response" is connected to a callback function out of the TfeTextView object.
 Those callback functions are defined by users.

-In the program tfe, callback functions are defined in `tfenotebook.c`.
+In the program `tfe`, callback functions are defined in `tfenotebook.c`.
 And their names are `file_changed` and `open_response`.
 They will be explained later.